primejosamen/roboadvisor/README.md

 ![Data Augmentation flow](img/DataAugmentation.jpeg)

-   * Users upload financial or account summary documents in PDF format.
+   * Users upload financial documents or account summaries in PDF format, which can later be scaled to direct connections with the APIs of companies that store each client’s information..
-   * The platform processes these documents by splitting them into individual pages and publishing each page's content, along with relevant metadata, to a Confluent Kafka topic.
+   * The platform processes these documents by splitting them into individual pages and publishing the content of each page, along with the relevant metadata, to a Kafka topic..
-   * A fully managed Confluent Flink service then generates vector representations of the document data and publishes these vector embeddings to another Confluent topic.
    * A fully managed Elastic sink connector reads the vector data from the topic and stores the vector embeddings.
 The documents are now prepared for chatbot queries.
    * Create search index on vector embeddings field in Elastic